Caloundra, Sunshine Coast

 Step 1.
 Recreational Pilot Certificate

 All our pilot training begins with a Recreational Pilot Certificate.
-Students can start learning at any age but cannot go solo until they are 15 years of age, so 14 is a good time to start learning if you are a teen.
+Students can start learning at any age but cannot go solo until they are 15 years of age, so 14 is a good time to start learning if you are a teenager.

 Lesson 1: Flight prep, ground handling, radio equipment and procedures